-Treatment solutions for whiplash vary based on the severity of whiplash that you are experiencing and how you got the whiplash injury.
-For minor whiplash injuries, treatment suggestions may include periodically icing the neck and taking painkiller medication.
+Whiplash treatments vary based on the severity of whiplash that you are experiencing and how you got the whiplash injury.
+For minor whiplash injuries, whiplash treatment suggestions may include periodically icing the neck and taking painkiller medication.
 Moderate whiplash injuries may require a neck brace and getting a massage.
-Severe types of whiplash are rare but may require surgery to alleviate ongoing pain showing no signs of improvement.
+Severe types of whiplash are rare but may require surgery from an orthopedic surgeon to alleviate ongoing pain showing no signs of improvement.

 It’s common for people to mistake whiplash (neck strain) for a neck sprain, but they are a little different.
 Neck strain (whiplash) is caused by direct damage to the muscle and tendons (bands of tissue that connect muscles to bones) whereas neck sprains (not whiplash) are the result of tearing of ligaments (tissues that connect bones together).
 The differences between the two are extremely small and may not be noticeable to an individual who is simply experiencing pain after an injury.

 Whiplash can be caused by any type of incident that results in the head being thrown quickly, with extreme force, backward and then forward or vice versa.
-The intense, quick movement can cause injury to bones in the spine, spinal discs between the vertebrae, ligaments, nerves, muscles, and more.The most common causes of whiplash include contact sports (such as football and other sports where collisions and impacts are a common risk), physical assault or abuse (such as being punched), and automobile accidents.
-By far the most likely way for someone to get whiplash is in rear-end collisions, even if the impact of vehicles doesn’t seem particularly quick or extreme.
+The intense, quick movement can cause injury to bones in the spine, spinal discs between the vertebrae, ligaments, nerves, muscles, and more.The most common causes of whiplash include contact sports (such as football and other sports where collisions and impacts are a common risk), physical assault or abuse (such as being punched), and whiplash from car accidents.
+By far the most likely way for someone to get whiplash is in rear-end collisions.
+Injuries from a car accident can happen even if the impact of vehicles doesn’t seem particularly quick or extreme.

 It’s pretty easy for most people to tell that they have whiplash, or at least that something is wrong.
 There is a noticeable amount of pain, tension, or discomfort in general when dealing with whiplash.
 Below are common symptoms that help you know if you have whiplash after an injury:

 Depending on the injury and impact intensity, the pain may be immediate or it may take a few hours to develop.
 If you’re not certain that you have whiplash but are experiencing discomfort in the neck or back, it is very important to have a specialist explore the issue.
 For most people, whiplash symptoms can last up to six weeks after the initial injury, but in some cases can last years if proper treatment has not been sought.
 Don’t assume soreness is normal after an accident or injury.
-Get the problem taken care of now so you can find relief and so that you aren’t dealing with lingering pain and other health issues for years to come.
+Get whiplash treatment now so you can find relief and so that you aren’t dealing with lingering pain and other health issues for years to come.

 MRIs (magnetic resonance imaging) and CT scans (computerized tomography) are the most common imaging practices for whiplash injuries.
 Both of these tests give specialists the ability to see inside the body to find bones out of alignment, tears in the tissues of the body, and more.